Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 Redirect to port 80
 ```

-Now our other commands like _cURL_ go through Burpsuite and reach the box.
+Now other commands like _cURL_ go through Burpsuite and reach the box.
 Lets look for hidden paths and PHP pages with **Gobuster**:
 ```markdown
 gobuster -u http://127.0.0.1 dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php